F1 offers Sochi a fast future post-Games

 Russia signed a seven-year deal with Formula One supremo Bernie Ecclestone in 2010 with the project to build the country's first purpose-built circuit costing $200 million, a fraction of the amount lavished on the Olympics.

-The Hermann Tilke-designed 5.8-km track, with the Olympic Park as a centrepiece, will be the third longest on the calendar and cars are expected to hit maximum speeds of 320kph.
+The Hermann Tilke-designed 5.8-km track, with the Olympic Park as a centerpiece, will be the third longest on the calendar and cars are expected to hit maximum speeds of 320kph.

 While Olympic legacy projects are usually directed to improving the environment or facilities for those sports featured in the Games, Sochi 2014 is unusual in its focus on motor sport.